LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 "@odata.type":"#ThomsonReuters.Dss.Api.Extractions.ExtractionRequests.TickHistoryMarketDepthExtractionRequest",
 ```

-After the extraction request is sent, the HTTP response will return with the JSON object when the extraction is completed .
+After the extraction request is sent, the HTTP response will return with the JSON object when the extraction is completed.
 To decode the returned JSON object, **json.Unmarshal** function is called with **RawExtractionResult** type as an argument.

 ```
 extractRawResult := &trthrest.RawExtractionResult{}